-A flat foot or pes planus are terms that are used to describe a foot that has no arch or a reduced arch profile.
+A flat foot or pes plano-valgus are terms that are used to describe a foot that has no arch or a reduced arch profile.

-They can be hereditary or acquired which may be related to injury or health issues including those that affect the nervous system and increased body mass index.
+Flat feet can be hereditary or acquired as an adult; common causes include injury or health issues including those that affect the nervous system and increased body mass index.

-The arch of the foot is maintained by the tendons, muscles, and ligaments.
-During walking the foot is designed to roll in to act as a shock absorber and help walk over uneven terrain, and also roll out to aid propulsion forward.
+The arch of the foot is maintained and supported by tendons and ligaments.
+During walking the foot is designed to roll in or pronate to absorb shock and help walk over uneven surfaces and terrain.
+The foot also rolls out (supinates) to help at the propulsive phase of the walking cylcle.
 Problems may occur when there is a lack of or altered timing during walking.

 Symptoms may include pain and discomfort during or after activity, located with the foot and ankle and often higher up the body.